RyanForti/Ryfti/README.md

  # 👋 Hi, I’m @Ryfti
- I’m a Information System student at USP
+ I’m an Information System student at USP